 Christmas Stollen

-In this recipe I don’t use marzipan because David and I don’t really care for it but if you enjoy it, please feel free to add it to the recipe.
-Key ingredients for the traditional Christstollen are candied citrus & orange peels.
+In this recipe, I don’t use marzipan because David and I don’t really care for it but if you enjoy it, please feel free to add it to the recipe.
+The key ingredients for the traditional Christmas Stollen are candied citrus & orange peels 🍊🍋.
 I have an amazing recipe for you to make your own so just click on this link… Candied Fruits.

 Today, the Stollen are amazingly tasty and highly requested worldwide.
-Every year in December a festival is held which is called Stollenfest which showcases a gigantic Stollen.
-If you really, really want to serve a true Traditional Holiday Treat, this Christmas Stollen is the perfect recipe for you!
+Every year in December, a festival is held showcasing a gigantic stollen and it’s called Stollenfest.
+If you really, really want to serve a true Traditional Holiday treat 🎄, this Christmas Stollen is the perfect recipe for you!

 Holiday Fruitcake